Today, nearly every adult in the U.S. has been affected in some way by the opioid epidemic.

 There is overwhelming evidence that drug companies, particularly Purdue Pharma, repeatedly and knowingly lied to doctors, patients, and the public about the dangers of their most profitable drugs to boost sales, even as it became clear that a deadly epidemic was underway.
 Because of this, it’s hard not to conclude that these pharmaceutical companies are perhaps more to blame than anyone for today’s deadly opioid epidemic.

-However, when looking at the amount of money doctors received from these drug companies — and the direct connection between the number of opioid prescriptions written by a doctor and the amount of “marketing” payments received from the opioid manufacturers — it’s clear that some doctors also bear a large portion of the blame.
+However, when looking at the number of money doctors received from these drug companies — and the direct connection between the number of opioid prescriptions written by a doctor and the amount of “marketing” payments received from the opioid manufacturers — it’s clear that some doctors also bear a large portion of the blame.

 Even if they were misled by the drug companies, could they not see the levels of addiction rising?
 One has to wonder whether their marketing payments from drug companies helped them to turn a blind eye.